 Air plants hold large amounts of water and many varieties of vines and palms may also prove beneficial.
 You must be familiar with cactus varieties before using them as a source of liquid – many types of cactus are high in oxalic acid which may have very unpleasant side effects.

 Remember, when gathering water directly from vegetation, it may be contaminated with feces or parasites.
-Boiling such water will remove the threat of harmful bacteria.
+Boiling it or filtering using your Sawyer Mini will remove them.

 The natural process of evaporation from leaves or soil can be converted to use as a water source and here is one simple method:

-- Dig a hole in the ground in a sunny place, position a container or water bottle in the centre of the hole and then cover the entire device with a plastic sheet.
+- Dig a hole in the ground in a sunny place, position a container or water bottle in the center of the hole and then cover the entire device with a plastic sheet.

 - Place a rock on top of the sheet, directly over the opening of the container.
 As the sun warms the soil and water evaporates, it will condense on the plastic sheet, run to the lowest point (the rock) and drip into the collection container.

-The addition of green leaves around the container in the bottom of the hole may speed up the process; however the water will taste of whatever vegetation you have added.
+The addition of green leaves around the container at the bottom of the hole may speed up the process; however the water will taste of whatever vegetation you have added.

 Another option is to place a rock into a plastic bag and tie it securely around a bush or branch of leaves.
 As the water from the leaves evaporates it will collect in the bag and run to the lowest point (where the rock is sitting).